 1 was a bartender/server for 30 yrs.
 10 yrs ago l was prescribed methadone for a medical condition not related to addiction & didn't need to work.
 Now, I'm fighting an addiction, and on a fixed income @ 62 yrs old.
 I'm in recovery & don't dare take the chance of being in...
 Read more »

 Hope you tell your GOP Senators and Congressman about this as they seem to think people like you can just get insurance and need no help.
 There are "spend down" and other ways if you are "medically needy" of qualifying for medical assistance, but these vary by state.
 See if...Read more »

 Her son has power of attorney she grandmother is 86 owns her home and is in good health in her right mind son put her in nursing home and is trying to sell grandmothers house grandmother needs help to revoke power of attorney but don't know what to do please help

 First the POA doesn't really give the son the right to put someone in the nursing home- it's more of a financial document.
 If mom is in the right mind she can say NO. It's healthcare proxy that allows one to make health care decisions.

 If that is your dad's wish, then yes, she can carry it out.
 If your dad does NOT want the remainder of his belongings divided then no. As power of attorney she can do whatever he could, but she cannot act against his wishes.

-In the grand scheme of things, if he has the property with him in...Read more »
+In the grand scheme of things, if he has the property with...Read more »

 My parents have been divorced before.
 My concern is my mom leaves my dad after he has surgeries and when is he sick.
 She just wants him to die so she can have his wealth.
 She left him and he passed out and I came to help from another state.
 She has left again to Ohio and he is a terminally ill...
 Read more »